 The Housekeeper Company

-Careful evaluation of both your and the applicants’ needs allows us to successfully match candidates to positions.
-We handpick only the applicants that suit your requirements and will not waste your time with inappropriate candidates.
+Careful evaluation of both your needs and those of the applicant alows us to successfully match candidates to positions.
+We handpick only applicants that suit your individual requirements and won’t waste your time with inappropriate candidates.
+Indeed our feedback has demonstrated repeatedly that both client and applicant are generally extremely happy with our placements and also the way we deal with any problems or issues that may arise post placement.

-Applicants usually range from 20-55 years old and we do our best to ensure they have cheerful, hardworking, flexible and reliable attitudes.
-We interview all our applicants
+Candidates usually range from 20-55 years old and we do our best to ensure they have cheerful, hardworking, flexible and reliable attitudes.
+We interview and check all our applicants

 All of our candidates are legitimately allowed to work in the UK, either as UK or EU citizens or as holders of Domestic Workers, Indefinite Leave to Remain or Spouse Visas.
 We do not deal with illegal foreign workers.

-When looking for live-in domestic help around the home, it’s important to feel confident that your chosen agency completely understands the type of applicant who would best suit your household’s particular needs.
+When looking for live-in domestic help around the home, it’s important to feel confident that your chosen agency completely understands you, your household and the type of applicant who would best suit your household’s specific needs.

-We fully understand that it’s sometimes difficult to decide exactly what type of domestic help would best suit your household, or your family’s needs.
-We are here to answer your queries and help you to make exactly the right choice.
+We fully understand that it’s sometimes difficult to decide exactly what type of domestic help would best suit your needs.
+We are here to answer your queries and with over 15 years of experience in household placements are here to help you to make exactly the right choice.

-The Housekeeper Company aims to make the whole process of recruiting housekeepering staff as easy as possible and we look forward to being of service to you.
+The Housekeeper Company aims to make the whole process of recruiting housekeeping staff as easy as possible and we look forward to being of service to you.

 Duties: